IMScience-PPGINF-PucMinas/EMT/README.md

 | mart_no_recurrence | mart with recurrence disabled          |

-To train our MART model on ActivityNet Captions:
+To train our EMT model on ActivityNet Captions:
 ```
-bash scripts/train.sh anet mart
+bash scripts/train.sh anet emt
 ```
 Training log and model will be saved at `results/anet_re_*`.
 Once you have a trained model, you can follow the instructions below to generate captions.